 - If the student is in need of a reader/scribe accommodation for an exam, it is their responsibility to complete a separate Reader/Scribe Request Form and provide thsi to Student Disability Services.
 Examination Services does not have readers/scribes on staff.

 - It is the student's responsibility to inform Examination Services at least 24 hours in advance if an exam will be missed, has been canceled, has been rescheduled, or to request permission to begin the exam at a different time.

 Day of the Test (Just Prior to and During the Test) Considerations

 - Students are expected to arrive fifteen minutes early to take their exams to allow tiem for check-in and test set-up.
-Students will be required to show a valid ID before the exam can be administered.
+Students will be required to show a government-issued ID (i.e. drivers license, passport) before the exam can be administered.

 - The student must begin the exam at the scheduled time.
 Students will not be given extra time if they arrive late.
 If a student arrives more than fifteen minutes late, they will only be allowed to take the exam if the testing schedule and testing space is available.

 - Students must leave backpacks, books, notebooks, cell phones, and other personal materials outside the testing room before beginning exams.
 Personnel valuables can be locked in a locker inside the testing area.
 Cell phones must be turned off and not left on vibrate or silent.

 - Students must sign the Examination Roster when beginning, for any breaks and after completion of an exam.